Jesus and Joseph Smith

 Most Mormons believe that Joseph Smith died without putting up a struggle, but the actual truth is that he died in a blazing gunfight with his enemies.
 In the History of the Church, vol. 6, pp. 617-18, the following account is given concerning Smith's death:

 John Taylor, who became the 3rd president of the church, testified that Joseph Smith "snapped the pistol six successive times; only three of the barrels, however, were discharged.
-I afterwards understood that two or three were wounded by these discharges, two of whom, I am informed, died" (History of the Church, vol. 7, pp. 102-103).
+I afterwards understood that two or three were wounded by these discharges, two of whom, I am informed died."
+(History of the Church, vol. 7, pp. 102-3)

 From the preceding information it can be seen that the death of Joseph Smith can in no way be compared to the death of Jesus.
 Jesus did go like a "lamb to the slaughter," but Joseph Smith died like a raging lion.

 Today the Joseph Smith of Mormon adoration is a highly romanticized version of the real Joseph Smith.
 While possessing natural abilities and talents, his personal character was far from the saintly image his followers mold him into.
-For more information on Joseph Smith and the LDS Church see the book, Major Problems of Mormonism, available from Utah Lighthouse Ministry.
+For more information on Joseph Smith and the Mormon Church see the book, Major Problems of Mormonism, available from Utah Lighthouse Ministry for $6.95

 EXTRA COPIES OF THIS TRACT FREE AT THE BOOKSTORE